Mother Teresa's Eyes by Denise Krebs via Flickr

 |Marks the beatification of Mother Teresa by Pope John Paul II in 2003|

 Mother Theresa Day (Albanian: Dita e Nënë Terezës) is an annual national holiday in Albania and is always held on 19 October.

-The holidays marks the date when Mother Theresa was beatified in 2003.
+The holiday marks the date when Mother Theresa was beatified in 2003.

 Mother Teresa was born on 26 August 1910, in Skopje (now the capital of Macedonia) in the Ottoman Empire.
 Born to a family of Albanian ancestry, she was named Anjezë (Agnes) Gonxhe Bojaxhiu.

 From an early Agnes had been inspired by tales of missionaries and when she was 18, she moved to Ireland to join a nunnery to learn English.